to perpetuate the memory and history of our dead

 8.7 Hellfire Pass

 Perhaps the most infamous portion of the TBR is found near the 150 Km point as measured from Nong Pladuk.
 It is known as HELLFIRE PASS.
-The name originates from the torches used while the mainly Australian and romusha laborers were forced to work round the clock to complete this, the longest cutting on the TBR route.
+The name originates from the torches used while the POW and romusha laborers were forced to work round the clock to complete this, the longest cutting on the TBR route.
 More treacherous terrain lay ahead as the railway rose into the highlands as it neared the border, but this area is known for the horrendous conditions the POWs had to endure.
 Just beyond the cutting are two of the larger trestles called the three-tiered bridge and the Pack of Cards trestle — the latter because it collapsed at least twice during its construction.
 No photographs of the Pack of Cards trestle are known to exist and the Three-tiered bridge was dismantled post-war.
 So only period photos of it survive today.
 The task of making this cut was assigned to the members of D Force [composed of 2800 British & 2200 Australian POWs] to which were added some from H Force.
 It is reported that 69 men were beaten to death during the 12 weeks it took to complete this task.
 During its construction the members of H Force living at the Malay Hamlet and Hintok Valley camps were also battling an outbreak of cholera.

 The Australian government maintains a memorial museum on the hillside overlooking the Pass as it has been reclaimed for trekking.
 Venturing much beyond the actual cutting is for the most fit and adventurous tourists only.